How To Check your iPhone for Spyware

 - Boom!
 Your iPhone’s gone mental all of a sudden!

-It really is as simple as that to get your iPhone ‘masque-attacked’, so make sure to check the name of the manufacturer of the update before you install it.
+It really is that simple for your iPhone to succumb to a masque attack, so make sure to check the name of the manufacturer of the update before you install it.
 If the name sounds dodgy or spammy, chances are- it’s a trap put forth by someone who’s up to no good!

 iCloud Backup Attack